thefonseca/ai-resources/README.md

 <a name="computer-vision" />
 ### Computer Vision
-* [Learning to Compose Neural Networks for Question Answering](https://arxiv.org/abs/1601.01705) (2016) - "We describe a question answering model that applies to both images and structured knowledge bases.
-The model uses natural language strings to automatically assemble neural networks from a collection of composable modules.
-Our approach, which we term a dynamic neural model network, achieves state-of-the-art results on benchmark datasets in both visual and structured domains".

 * [Learning What and Where to Draw](http://www.scottreed.info/files/nips2016.pdf) (2016) - "We propose a new model, the Generative Adversarial What-Where Network (GAWWN), that synthesizes images given instructions describing what content to draw in which location".

 * [DeCAF: A Deep Convolutional Activation Feature for Generic Visual Recognition](https://arxiv.org/abs/1310.1531) - "We evaluate whether features extracted from the activation of a deep convolutional network trained in a fully supervised fashion on a large, fixed set of object recognition tasks can be repurposed to novel generic tasks".